p4-team/ctf/2018-09-13_scs-ctf/web_serialize/README.md

 # Serialize (Web)

-This challenge deserves highlighting, because it required absolutely no guessing.
+This challenge deserves highlighting because it required absolutely no guessing.

 We have to deal with the following PHP code: